Required Tax Residency Documentation

 How to Obtain a Certified Form 5000

-- Submit the form to the local tax authority.
+- Submit the form to your local tax authority.

-- The authority certifies and stamps the document.
+- Your tax authority certifies and stamps the document.

-Processing time generally ranges from 5 to 15 business days.
+Processing time typically ranges from 5 to 15 business days, depending on the jurisdiction.

 Consistency Requirements